 3. New Student Transition Reservations

-As a freshman student starting at UND for fall 2021, begin your transition to UND and register for classes through the New Student Transition process.
+As a freshman student starting at UND, begin your transition to UND and register for classes through the New Student Transition process.

 Steps After Registering for Classes

 Visit the UND Bookstore to find out which books or other materials you may need.
 You have the option to buy or rent textbooks, new or used, from the UND Bookstore.

 You can also visit the UND Bookstore website to find your textbooks online.
 When you purchase your textbooks online, you can have them shipped to your residence or pick them up at the store.
 You may use financial aid to charge your books at the UND

 The U Card is your official UND identification and access credential card for campus.
 Carry it with you at all times.
 Your U Card provides access to many campus buildings, library resource materials, printing funds, as well as entrance to the Wellness Center, dining services and all athletic events.

 Upload Your Own Photo